 - Has certain food preferences, such as eating only selected foods and refusing others

-The number of children with autism spectrum disorder is on the increase.
+The number of children with ASD is on the rise.
 It can’t be clearly said whether this is due to better diagnosing and reporting or there is a real increase in the number of cases or both.
 It affects children of all nationalities and races.

 - Boys are 4 times more likely to develop ASD than girls